nicotsx/ironmount/CONTRIBUTING.md

 - You're not required to provide support for your contributions
 - The CLA does not guarantee that your contribution will be accepted or kept into the project

-For the complete CLA text, please see the [CLA document](https://cla-assistant.io/nicotsx/ironmount).
+For the complete CLA text, please see the [CLA document](https://cla-assistant.io/nicotsx/zerobyte).

 ## How to Contribute

-There are many ways to contribute to Ironmount:
+There are many ways to contribute to Zerobyte:

 ### Reporting Bugs